Beery Cupcake and Boozy Frosting

 Method

-Mix the flour and baking soda in a large bowl.
+Mix flour and baking soda in a large bowl.

 Place a wide pan on medium heat, pour the beer.